mlim15/sld-snp/README.md

 Development Status
 ----------

-* Currently, this mod's items will not spawn by themselves in the world.
-I am trying to work on a script-side way to add the items to loot lists so that it is configurable from the MCM without the need for separate ESPs.
-* Disabling the mod does not currently remove its effects properly.
-This shouldn't cause any issues, but is not ideal.
-This should be solvable by somehow removing or retargeting the alias added by the mod's tracking quest which points to the player.
 * I am still planning on implementing a "quiet" mode somehow that disables most/all messages from the mod, for players that don't like messages being spammed at the top left corner.
 This doesn't bother me unless it's excessive, but I can understand it's immersion breaking.
 * If I can figure out a good way to do it, I would also like to add the option for a notification that tells the player when they are eligible to learn new spells on sleep.
 * Preferably, adding randomized messages instead of the same message every time would be nice.
-* Adding a spell to set the player-defined bonus location would be nice if it's possible, so that you don't have to do it through the MCM.
+* Adding a spell to set the player-defined bonus location would be nice, so that you don't have to do it through the MCM.
-* For some reason, it can literally take several minutes of real time for the MCM menu to be registered.
+* For some reason, it can sometimes literally take several minutes of real time for the MCM menu to be registered.
 I don't know why this happens but at least it's a one-time issue.
 Just be aware.

 Requirements
 ------------